kerojosh96/Josh-s-Data-Structures-Hand-Book/Binary Heap.md

 A \[widget\] supports the following operations:

 * Because of the sorting algorithms involved a min or max heap, it is always kept balanced and because of this, when traversing down a min or max heap half of the tree gets ignored because it is either less or greater then search value recursively.
 For insertion and deletion, This then becomes O(log(n)).
-* name: description, Big O efficiency, and explain why / what that means
+* searching and accessing a binary heap is O(n) because it is only partially sorted it sill needs iteration

 # Use Cases

 Because the top value will be the largest for a maxheap and smallest for a minheap, a min or max heap is very useful when you need quick access the largest or the smallest node in the tree.
 It is also used in a priority que. .

-searching and accessing a binary heap is O(n) because it is only partially sorted it sill needs iteration.

 # Example